srmdn/ai-governance-starter/README.md

 ## Design Goals

-1. Model-agnostic governance (Claude, ChatGPT, Codex, and others)
+1. Model-agnostic governance (Claude, ChatGPT, Codex, GLM and others)
 2. No AI branding/co-author commit trailers in git history
 3. Contributor-friendly enforcement with clear recovery steps
 4. Ready-to-copy templates for other repos